 Connection Point is a new series designed to connect editors and freelance contributors.
 Are you an editor looking to hire quality writers, designers and other professionals?
-Contact us at email@example.com for information about a free listing.
+Contact the Freelance Committee for information about a free listing.

 Directors & Boards is a niche trade magazine covering corporate governance.
 It gives directors actionable steps they can use to deal with some of the most important issues facing corporate America.
 The print magazine is published five times a year.
 The publication also has a website that is constantly updated with articles from the print product and web-exclusive articles.